apache/sedona/docs/tutorial/rdd.md

 Sedona doesn't control the coordinate unit (degree-based or meter-based) of all geometries in an SpatialRDD.
 The unit of all related distances in Sedona is same as the unit of all geometries in an SpatialRDD.

+By default, this function uses lon/lat order since `v1.5.0`.
+Before, it used lat/lon order.
+You can use ==spatialRDD.flipCoordinates== to swap X and Y.

 To convert Coordinate Reference System of an SpatialRDD, use the following code:

 === "Scala"